sst/sst/www/docs/constructs/Api.md

 - [`Function[]`](Function.md)

-Returns all functions for all routesin this API
+Returns all the functions for all routes in this API.

 ### getFunction